karl-andres/karl-andres/README.md

 I'm Karl, a second-year software engineering student based in Ontario.
 I'm studying at [**McMaster University**](https://www.mcmaster.ca/), where I'm currently involved in technical clubs like [**McMaster EcoCAR**](https://www.macecocar.ca/) and [**MAC RoboMaster**](https://macrobomaster.com/).
 There I work with systems using C++, Python, and tools like CMake and ROS.

-I’m like building stuff I find interesting, from full fledged apps to random experiments.
+I like building stuff I find interesting, from full fledged apps to random experiments.
 I enjoy exploring new frameworks or systems and like turning ideas into real things.

 Outside of tech, I practice taekwondo, produce music, and play an unhealthy amount of games.